utkarshdev2411/interview-coder/README.md

 2. **Capturing Problem**

-   - Use global shortcut to take screenshots
+   - Use global shortcut [Control or Cmd + H] to take screenshots
-   - Capture question text and code separately for better analysis
-   - Screenshots are automatically added to the processing queue
+   - Screenshots are automatically added to the queue of up to 5.

 3. **Processing**